|Peggy Chang, CRC Director & Associate Dean of the College|

 On campus, I am also Co-director of Reel Features.

-My favorite place to study is Starbucks late at night, and my favorite place to hang out is the quiet green.
+My favorite place to study is any coffee shop, and my favorite place to hang out is my apartment.

 The best class I’ve taken at Brown is Crime and the City.